War cabinet: Chamberlain war ministry

-Dominated largely by Conservative ministers who served under Chamberlain's National Government between 1937 and 1939, the additions of Lord Hankey (a former Cabinet Secretary from the First World War) and Winston Churchill (strong anti-appeaser) seemed to give the Cabinet more balance.
-Unlike Lloyd George's War Cabinet, the members of this one were also heads of government departments.
+Dominated largely by Conservative ministers who served under Chamberlain's National Government between 1937 and 1939, the additions of Lord Hankey (a former Cabinet Secretary from the First World War) and Winston Churchill (strong anti-appeaser) seemed to give the cabinet more balance.
+Unlike David Lloyd George's war cabinet, the members of this one were also heads of government departments.

 In January 1940, after disagreements with the Chiefs of Staff, Hore-Belisha resigned from the National Government, refusing a move to the post of President of the Board of Trade.
 He was succeeded by Oliver Stanley.

-It was originally the practice for the Chiefs of Staff to attend all military discussions of the Chamberlain War Cabinet.
+It was originally the practice for the Chiefs of Staff to attend all military discussions of the Chamberlain war cabinet.
 Churchill became uneasy with this, as he felt that when they attended they did not confine their comments to purely military issues.
-To overcome this, a Military Co-ordination Committee was set up, consisting of the three Service ministers normally chaired by Lord Chatfield.
-This together with the Service chiefs would co-ordinate the strategic ideas of 'top hats' and 'brass' and agree strategic proposals to put forward to the War Cabinet.
+To overcome this, a Military Co-ordination Committee was set up, consisting of the three service ministers normally chaired by Chatfield.
+This together with the service chiefs would co-ordinate the strategic ideas of 'top hats' and 'brass' and agree strategic proposals to put forward to the war cabinet.
 Unfortunately, except when chaired by the Prime Minister, the Military Co-ordinating Committee lacked sufficient authority to override a Minister "fighting his corner".
 When Churchill took over from Chatfield, whilst continuing to represent the Admiralty, this introduced additional problems, and did little to improve the pre-existing ones.
-Chamberlain announced a further change in arrangements in the Norway debate, but this (and the Military Co-ordination Committee) was overtaken by events, the Churchill War Cabinet being run on rather different principles.
+Chamberlain announced a further change in arrangements in the Norway Debate, but this (and the Military Co-ordination Committee) was overtaken by events, the Churchill war cabinet being run on rather different principles.